Stage 1 Course

 An introduction to Philosophical Enquiry (PhiE)

 Stage 1 looks in-depth at the theory and practice of facilitating philosophical enquiries with children and young people.
 It is a thorough and (we are told) highly enjoyable combination of theory and practice, and is suitable for those new to P4C / PwC as well as those who have experience.
-This course is suitable for anyone interested in developing and learning about different facilitation techniques for running philosophical enquiries with children or adults.
+This course is suitable for anyone interested in developing and learning about different facilitation techniques for running philosophical enquiries with children or adults and is the first step required to become a specialist philosophy teacher with The Philosophy Foundation.

 - Develop teaching and questioning strategies that deepen philosophical thinking.